 The seats may be swiveled to provide easy entrance and exit.
 The swivel feature also allows the seats on some models to be turned toward the living area for additional seating while the unit is parked.

 DRIVER SEAT

-To Swivel Seat: Lift swivel release paddle.
+To Swivel Seat: Pull swivel release paddle outward.
 Paddle is located on lower right side of seat.

-To Recline Seat: Lift recliner release paddle.
-Paddle is located on lower right side of seat.
+To Recline Seat: Lift recliner release lever.

+Lever is located on lower right side of seat.